neeravp/doldurma/README.md

 ##Alfred

 is-portal-manager and should see all posts which posted and saved into portal such as: 1,2,3,4,5,6

-##Ella
+##Ella  (their posts and child categories posts)

-is-manager and should see this post ids: 2,4,5
+is-manager and should see this post ids: 1,2,3,4,5

-##Elizabet
+##Elizabet  (their posts and child categories posts)

-is-manager and should see this post ids: 3,6
+is-manager and should see this post ids: 6

-##Scarlett
+##Scarlett  (their posts and child categories posts)

-is-editor and should see this post ids: 4
+is-editor and should see this post ids: 5

-##William
+##William (only their posts)

-is-writer and should see this post ids: 4
+is-writer and should see this post ids: nothing

-##linda
+##linda (only their posts)

 is-writer and should see this post ids: 6